lspiguel/Dynamics365Tools/README.md

 ## PythonSamples
 WIP.
 Sample Python code for handy shortcuts or something.
 Should grow and expand into a library of sorts. *A reference is WIP too!*

+## DevOps
+WIP.
+Some scripts and resources for DevOps, i.e. packaging, exporting, importing solutions to deploy and migrate between environments.